Alipsa/renjin-client-data-utils/README.md

 ### 1.2-SNAPSHOT
 - Add docs
 - cleanup and expand tests
+- add @SafeVarargs to Table constructor to silence compiler warning which does not apply

 ### 1.1
 - Add some utility methods, so we can remove the Ride version of the same class.